-ScoutFS is a POSIX, scale-out, open-source GPL, in kernel, shared block filesystem designed specifically for mass storage and archiving.
+ScoutFS is an open-source Linux filesystem specifically created to support mass storage and archiving applications.
 Metadata is processed on all nodes or a subset of nodes in a ScoutAM cluster.

 In a ScoutFS cluster there is no central metadata controller nor any single point of failure.
 ScoutFS introduces many outstanding new capabilities by radically increasing the number of POSIX files and objects that can reliably be maintained and searched within a global namespace.
 ScoutFS was designed to manage hundreds of billions of metadata records.

 ScoutFS is an open-source GPLv2, in -kernel Linux filesystem.
 Open-source metadata combined with open-source data formats gives customers complete control over data collections and aligns with long-term data preservation and autonomy goals.